 The company garnered a near-record number of votes in our Best New Retail Products Contest back in March for its No MSG Gyros Kits, so that may have been a signal that 2020 was their year to establish a presence in the frozen foods aisle.
 Devanco’s recent success can also be attributed to implementing stringent pandemic precautions at its processing plant when the pandemic started, and never suffered an interruption of production as a result.

 The pandemic has also accelerated e-commerce and direct-to-consumer (DTC) shipments of cold foods to residential customers as a way to offset the risks of COVID-19 that come with in-person shopping.
 But the rise in DTC also means those customers have more boxes, insulation and packaging piling up, and no clear consensus from state to state on how to recycle or dispose those materials.
 We spoke with three companies reducing and replacing their DTC and product packaging to streamline materials and costs.
-See their tips on P. 21.
+See their tips here.

 While this issue covers several different areas of the cold chain, a common theme through it all is how companies are adapting to a constant state of flux, and making sense of a world turned upside down.
 At what point do pandemic practices become permanent?
 Those that view current conditions not as a pause from business as usual, but as practice for a paradigm shift in the industry, will be best positioned to succeed in 2021 and beyond.